TheRightChoyce/cshongo/README.md

     [EnsureIndex]
     public override string Name { get; set; } // override the base model name field to provide the Index attribute

-    public DateTime SomeDateUtd { get; set; } // some other field without any attributes }
+    public DateTime SomeDateUtc { get; set; } // some other field without any attributes }
 }